 Definition of a seasonal worker in the agribusiness and fisheries industry

-Employers in the agribusiness and fisheries industry may hire seasonal workers needing to travel into and within Queensland to undertake work.
+Employers in the agribusiness and fisheries industry may need to hire seasonal workers to undertake work.
 A seasonal worker is a person who travels to, or within, Queensland for work as it becomes available, requiring them to relocate and stay in temporary accommodation.
 A seasonal worker can be:

-- a person coming from overseas to travel and work temporarily in Australia (for example, a backpacker or visa holder)
+- a person who has come from overseas to travel and work temporarily in Australia (for example, a backpacker or visa holder)

 Seasonal workers can be skilled or unskilled and may be needed to: